ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 - Higher energy consumption did not necessarily result in higher throughput.
 - Lower energy consumption did not necessarily result in lower throughput.

-Therefore, it is very hard to correlate energy consumption with performance, as each case is unique, and the JVM may incorporate a broader range of optimizations that could improve performance but impact energy consumption on the other side.
+Therefore, it is very hard to correlate energy consumption with performance, as each case is unique, and the JVM may incorporate a broader range of optimizations that could improve performance but impact (positively or negatively) energy consumption on the other side.

-In addition, as demonstrated in the experiments, in general the energy consumption trends in the case of any micro application do not correlate (i.e., are not proportional) with performance trends because the JVM footprint has a larger energy footprint overall.
+In addition, as demonstrated in the experiments, in general the energy consumption trends in the case of a micro application do not correlate (i.e., are not proportional) with performance trends because the JVM footprint has a larger energy footprint than the micro benchmark.

 To summarize, there is no direct relationship between energy consumption and performance.
 In general, energy consumption and performance are trade-offs within a system.
-While they often support each other, there can be cases where they are not aligned.
+While they can support each other, there are cases where they are not aligned.

 ### Energy Consumption vs. Throughput